algzjh/algzjh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently pursuing my Ph.D. degree at the State Key Laboratory of CAD&CG, School of Computer Science and Technology, Zhejiang University, China.
+I am currently a Ph.D. candidate at the State Key Laboratory of CAD&CG, School of Computer Science and Technology, Zhejiang University, China.
 I am in the [Visual Analytics and Intelligence Group](https://zjuvag.org/) and under the supervision of Prof. [Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/index_cn.html).
-My research topic is heterogeneous data mining and visual analytics in healthcare, specifically involving **visual analytics**, **causal analysis**, **out-of-distribution detection**, and **privacy preservation**.
+My research topic is visual analytics approaches for multi-source heterogeneous time-series data, specifically involving **visual analytics**, **out-of-distribution detection**, **causal analysis**, and **privacy preservation**.

 I earned my B.S. degree in computer science and technology from Central South University in 2019.
 As an undergraduate student, I have conducted research under the supervision of Prof. [Jiazhi Xia](https://www.xiajiazhi.com/index.html), where I focused on high-dimensional data visualization.